lmj01/lmj01.github.io/index/community.md

 ## Architecture

+- IaaS, Infrastructure as a service
+- PaaS, Platform as a service
+- SaaS, Software as a service
+- IQaaS, Intelligence as a service

 ### Actor

 - [CAF is an open source implementation of the actor model for C++ featuring lightweight & fast actor implementations, pattern matching for messages, network transparent messaging, and more.](https://www.actor-framework.org/)